Crust logoCrust

 HandleKeyResult<S,T>Return type of keypress handlers

-NormalizedChoice<T>Normalized choice with explicit label/value
+NormalizedChoice<T>Normalized choice with explicit label and value

 FuzzyMatchResultSingle fuzzy match result with score and indices